Infant Mental Health Home Visiting (IMH-HV)

 IMH-HV is currently being evaluated by the University of Michigan Department of Psychiatry in partnership with...

-The evaluation is comprised of a multi-trial approach to assess the impact of IMH-HV on: Parent Health, Child Health, Positive Parenting, Linkages & Referrals, Reductions in Child Maltreatment, Family Economics & Self-Sufficiency, Child Development & School Readiness, Reductions in Juvenile Delinquency, Family Violence & Crime, and Therapist/Therapy/Reflective Supervision.
+The Leadership Team and Research Advisory Board undertook a multi-trial, randomized controlled approach to assess the impact of IMH-HV on: Parent Health, Child Health, Positive Parenting, Linkages & Referrals, Reductions in Child Maltreatment, Family Economics & Self-Sufficiency, Child Development & School Readiness, Reductions in Juvenile Delinquency, Family Violence & Crime, and Therapist/Therapy/Reflective Supervision.

-The following report (Fall 2018) summarizes the three studies that were used to examine the efficacy and impact of IMH HV, in addition to explaining the activities of the Research Advisory Board members who are all engaged in analyzing the data.
+The following report (Fall 2018) summarizes the three studies that are being used to examine the efficacy and impact of IMH HV, in addition to explaining the activities of the Research Advisory Board members who are all engaged in analyzing the data.
 Download now.

 Resources: Infant Mental Health Home Visiting